Ranking in Google’s results is easier said than done.

 To illustrate my point, I typed “how to win at everything you do” into Google.

-And how many results came up?
+How many results came up?

 Over 39 million.